LeoooLagOS/dotfiles/03_Concurrency_and_Parallelism/Monitor.md

 ## 📝 One-Sentence Summary

-A **monitor** is a high-level construct that encapsulates a shared resource along with the procedures that manipulate it, automatically guaranteeing mutual exclusion and providing mechanisms for thread coordination.
+A **monitor** is a high-level construct that encapsulates a shared resource along with the procedures that manipulate it, automatically guaranteeing [[Mutual Exclusion]] and providing mechanisms for thread coordination.

 ## 💡 Analogy